-From time to time we grant options to purchase our ordinary shares and RSUs to our executive officers and directors.
+From time to time we grant options to purchase our ordinary shares and/or RSUs to our executive officers and directors.
+On December 31, 2023, our shareholders approved an award of options to our non-executive directors.
+For more information, see Notice and Proxy Statement for the Annual General Meeting of the Shareholders, filed as exhibit 99.1 to the Company's form 6-K, on November 16, 2023.
 For a description of our equity incentive plan, see "Item 6.
 Directors, Senior Management and Employees-B. Compensation-Equity Incentive Plan."